Culture and Citizenship» open the printable major» search for more Areas of Study

 The Cultures and Citizenship Major provides students with insights into the interactions of people from different cultures in relation to how these relate to citizenship, human rights and development.
 These issues are explored at the local, national and international level.
 The courses in the Cultures and Citizenship major are drawn from the disciplines of sociology and anthropology, Aboriginal studies, geography, religious studies, politics and tourism.
 The major will provide you with grounding in key social and cultural issues as well as the flexibility to follow your interests in particular areas such as indigenous cultures, religion and culture and human rights.

-Graduates from this major develop skills and knowledge that will suit government advisor and policy consultant roles, private industry, non-government organisations, international aid agencies, and research organisations.
+Graduates are valued for their cultural sensitivity, ethical awareness, written and verbal communication proficiency, and their critical and logical analyses.
+Employment opportunities exist in government advisor and policy consultant roles, private industry, non-government organisations, international aid agencies, and research organisations.

 Cultures and Citizenship is taught by the Geography and Environmental Studies group; for more information about this area of study, visit the School of Environmental and Life Sciences site.